wbamberg/idl-reference/docs/nsIDownloadManager.md

 is in progress, or one that has completed in the past and is stored in the
 database.

-@param aID The unique ID of the download.
-@return The download with the specified ID.
-@throws NS_ERROR_NOT_AVAILABLE if the download is not in the database.

 #### Parameters ####